Vaccine development for COVID-19

 Gary Grohmann is a virologist and a former Director of Immunobiology (a WHO Essential Regulatory Laboratory) at the Therapeutic Goods Administration (TGA) in Australia (1997- 2015), responsible for vaccine testing and registration.
 During this time he also represented the TGA on various WHO committees involving influenza issues.
 He then undertook a number of engagements with WHO (2015-2018) in Geneva with the Health Systems and Innovation Group (working with the Technology Transfer Initiative assisting developing vaccine manufacturers and the WHO Research blueprint), the Global Action Plan (GAP) for Influenza Vaccines, the Essential Medicines Programme (Reviewing Biocontainment); the Global Influenza Programme (Vaccine strain selection committee and the “Switch” meetings); and the Pandemic Influenza Preparedness Framework Review Group Secretariat (lead).

-c.
-Recognise the markers of immunity and factors that influence effectiveness eg. immunosenescence, patient age, other co-morbidities (especially obesity, hypertension and diabetes)
+2. Explain the nature of immunity to COVID-19, including antibody, T cells and adjuvants, and recognise the markers of immunity and factors that influence effectiveness eg immunosenescence, patient age, and other co-morbidities

-d.
-Understand the issues – ethical and otherwise – involved in selecting who to vaccinate with a COVID-19 vaccine eg. HCW, elderly and co-morbidity, children and young adults
+3. Describe the issues (ethical and otherwise) involved in selecting who to vaccinate with a COVID-19 vaccine eg. HCW, elderly or others deemed to be “at risk”

 4. Recognise the importance of obtaining global immunity to COVID-19 through universal vaccination, and explain the factors that are likely to both facilitate and inhibit vaccination against COVID

 5. Recognise the need to accurately record and update the AIR once a patient has received the COVID-19 vaccine